frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-A4-machine-learning.md

 * Re-run a prediction for each image with 320x240 size,and note down the prediction results (class detected and confidence value, 0.00 to 1.00)

 ## Presenting your results
-* To document your experiment you need to make two tabels and a small discussion paragraph
+* To document your experiment you need to make 3x tabels and a small discussion paragraph
 * 2x prediction tables: Present your prediction results like this, one for each resolution used:

 |       | Cat 1 | Cat 2 | Dog 1 | Dog 2 |